goloshubov/fconfig/README.md

             └── templates
 ```
 The etc/* and home/* dirs will be synced/templated with /etc/* and ~/* dirs on a appropriate machine (according to its inventory hostname and groupname).\
+Templates are stored with .j2 extension, deployed without it.\
 The dconf dir is a store for dconf dump files (GNOME configuration).

 The playbook applies dotfiles in the following order: